Ojo propels Cardiff City past Ladapo's Rotherham United | Goal.com

 A minute after the hour mark, the Millers were back on level terms through Matt Crooks – turning home an inch-perfect cross from Smith.

 As the game progressed, weather conditions declined with heavy snow calling for the change to a yellow ball.
-That did not deter both teams as they pushed harder in their quest to seal all maximum points.
+That did not deter either team and they pushed harder in their quest to seal maximum points.

 Ojo was in action for 53 minutes before he was replaced by Murphy.
-As expected, Cote d'Ivoire defender Sol Bamba and English full back of Ghanaian background Jordi Osei-Tutu were not available for selection owing to their injury setbacks.
+As expected, Cote d'Ivoire defender Sol Bamba and English full-back of Ghanaian background Jordi Osei-Tutu were not available for selection owing to their injury situations.

 With this win, Cardiff moved to 11th in the Championship log having garnered 37 points from 28 games.
 Whereas, defeat places Rotterham United in the 20th position with 29 points from 27 outings.